The Department of Theatre Arts requires an entrance screening audition for the BFA

 Choice of material: Choose material which you understand, enjoy and which touches

 something meaningful in you.
-You may choose any play from the Greeks up to the present
+You may choose any contemporary play.

 The best monologues are pieces in which your character is talking to another person